lotfdar58/medicalCourseSchedule/README.md

 # Rules:

-1- Schedule get current status of each student and provides schedule for the following year
+1- Schedule get current status of each resident and provides schedule for the following year

-2- Students R1 must get first course from FM courses
+2- Residents R1 must get first course from FM courses

-3- Each Student MUST consider following sequence in getting FM/ outside courses:
+3- Each resident MUST consider following sequence in getting FM/ outside courses:

     - 1(FM)-3(outside)-1(FM)....
     or
     - 1(FM)-4(outside)-1(FM)....

-4- Maximum student for each input schedule is 52
+4- Maximum resident for each input schedule is 52

-    - 26 NEW students
+    - 26 NEW residents

-    - 26 SAECOND year students
+    - 26 SAECOND year residents

 5- Some courses are only for first year, some courses are only for second year